 Edge Hold: A nice improvement over the custom flying v twin and the 154 held ok.
 It’s kind of in-between medium and hard snow when it comes to grip and it’s very doable.
 It’s still not a champ when it comes to harder snow compared to some of it’s competitors but it’s now a much more livable grip that’s better for most conditions you want to ride.
 You can still handle hard snow but it’s a much more tentative ride than some boards.
 Frostbite has never impressed us and we’d like to see an increase in edge hold.
 We don’t need full on MTX but just a little more disruption in the sidecut to make the board grip a little better on those days where you see hard snow at times during the day.

 Turn Initiation: Nice and snappy edge to edge but so it should be for the size.
-Looking forward to see how the 158 will turn and that will be more accurate.
-Some times boards with a flat transition can fight the camber style radius of the turn and deaden it a bit.
+Looking forward to seeing how the 158 will turn and that will be more accurate.
+Sometimes boards with a flat transition can fight the camber style radius of the turn and deaden it a bit.
 I felt a little of that and turning is definitely more fun with boards that are camber to rocker without flat in there but it’s still pretty good to turn and a fun ride.
 Let’s face it when it comes to mountain riding turning is a pretty critical part so it’s nice to have a fun rewarding turn.